Boundedness in families with applications to arithmetic hyperbolicity: Introduction

 It is not clear that, given a mildly bounded variety $X$ over $k$ and a field extension $k\subset L$, the variety $X_L$ is mildly bounded over $L$.
 Using the fact that being mildly bounded is stable under generisation in projective families, we are able to deduce the persistence of mild boundedness over field extensions of \emph{finite} transcendence degree.

-\begin{corollary} Let $k\subset L$ be an extension of fields of characteristic zero, and let $X$ be a projective mildly bounded variety over $k$.
+\begin{corollary} Let $k\subset L$ be an extension of algebraically closed fields of characteristic zero, and let $X$ be a projective mildly bounded variety over $k$.
 If $k\subset L$ has finite transcendence degree, then $X_L$ is mildly bounded over $L$. \end{corollary}